tbedford/Website-Test/source/articles/fixing-electronics.md

 I'd been hired by the British Council to set up electronic repair courses in Uganda.
-The brain child of a biology lecturer at the tech college where I worked the project had had a long and convoluted history.
+The brain child of a biology lecturer at the tech college where I worked, the project had had a long and convoluted history.
 He'd been on a recuitment drive in Uganda and had literally tripped over a pile of electronics.
-When he asked what it was he was told it was there because no one knew how to fix it.
+When he asked what it was, he was told it was there because no one knew how to fix it.
 He'd had a light bulb moment.
 All he needed now was some money and someone who knew how to fix electronics.
 The British Council provided the money.
 Then I was invited down to the college's cavernous tea rooms by someone I didn't know.

 It turned out he'd been asking around and found he had two problems.
 The first was you could count on one hand the number of